BostonGene/pyigmap/README.md

     --outdir "./results"
 ```

-For common **targeted amplicon** sequencing protocols we provide pre-set parameters, including a parameter for specifying a UMI barcode pattern.
+For common **AIRR-Seq targeted** sequencing protocols we provide pre-set parameters, including a parameter for specifying a UMI barcode pattern.

 Here is an example command to process the **AIRR-Seq targeted** sequencing data with 19-base pair UMI between two adapters in the reverse FASTQ file: